 We use Orton-Gillingham for language arts, which grounds our students with a strong fundamental knowledge of phonics, spelling, and writing conventions.

 Nowhere else is the level of individual instruction here at NHKS more visible than during our literacy blocks.
-We are several years into implementing the Daily 5 program, and our students have more reading and writing stamina than ever before.
-This program has proven especially critical for our many students who transfer in and out of the school throughout the year.
-Students are afforded one-on-one and small group instructions with teachers and teaching assistants, while those working independently are engaged in reading "good fit" books and literacy activities designed to maximize individual growth.
+Literacy blocks divide the class up into smaller groups consisting of read to self, word work, listen to reading, reading groups to read with teacher, and writing.
+At designated intervals within the literacy block, students switch to a different activity.
+This program has proven especially critical for our many students who transfer in and out of the school throughout the year and supports the development of more reading and writing stamina as the year progresses.
+As the year progresses, the students continue to build on their skills and meet the grade level standards.
+Students in all grade levels are afforded one-on-one and small group instruction with teachers and teaching assistants, while those working independently are engaged in reading “good-fit” books and literacy activities designed to maximize individual growth.

 Our teachers use Everyday Mathematics as it is inherently designed to foster differentiated instruction and maximum growth among individual students.
 When NHKS students transfer to schools on the mainland and abroad, they are well prepared for success with a strong foundational understanding of math concepts and basic math facts.